Aravinth-K/nanoGPT/dev_log.md

     * Activation function.
     * Optimiser.
 * It would be much more interesting to try the discrete diffusion model.
+* Currently best performance on 50K steps is ~1.5.
+Quite high!
+* According to Rae et. al. "... reducing the frequency of optimisation updates during training.
+We find this allows for the best of both worlds — fast initial learning with frequent updates, and better generalisation near the end of training with less frequent updates (e.g. every 4 steps).
+Reducing the optimisation frequency increases the effective batch size..."
+* Not so interested in adding a memory mechanism.
+I like how the transformers method of Al-Rfou et. al. didn't incorporate one and it worked well.

 # Things we can modify
 Model